grahamcarman/docs/astro/env-vars-astro.md

 4. (Optional) To verify if the environment variables are applied correctly to Astro Deployment or your local Airflow environment, you can use `os.getenv("AIRFLOW_VAR_MY_VAR")` inside of Airflow DAGs and tasks.

     To view a list of all the environment variables set in your local Airflow environment, refer to the Step 4 of [Using Astro CLI in local Airflow environment](#in-your-local-airflow-environment)

+To delete an environment variable from your Astro Runtime image, just remove or comment the line in your `Dockerfile` that defines it.

 :::info